saboooor/Beacon/README.md

 ### ADB

 1. Enable **Developer options** and **USB debugging** on the phone.
-2. Install and open HiLight Studio once so it can create its state files.
+2. Install and open Beacon once so it can create its state files.
 3. In **Setup → ADB**, copy the single combined command for your desktop shell.
 It enumerates only the exact HiLight helper/Shizuku process identities, sends cooperative termination, waits up to 6.5 seconds for confirmed exit, and only then starts a fresh helper with a per-process instance ID.
 Starting is